Russian imperialism: Donbas War and 'New Russia' (2014–2021)

+It has been proposed that the annexation of Crimea in 2014 proves Russia remains an expansionist state.
+Vladimir Putin's speech on the Crimea annexation was described by analyst Vladimir Socor as a "manifesto of Greater-Russia irredentism".
+Putin said that the dissolution of the Soviet Union had "robbed" Russia of territories and made Russians "the biggest ethnic group in the world to be divided by borders", calling this an "outrageous historical injustice".
+After the annexation, the Transnistrian authorities requested Russia annex Transnistria.

 During and following the Crimea annexation, pro-Russian unrest erupted in parts of southeastern Ukraine.
 In April 2014, armed Russian-backed separatists seized towns in the eastern Donbas region, sparking the Donbas War with Ukraine.
 That month, Putin began referring to "Novorossiya" (New Russia), a former Russian imperial territory that covered much of southern Ukraine.
 Michael Kimmage writes that this "implied an imperial program on Russia's part".
 The Russian separatists declared their captured territories to be the Donetsk and Luhansk "people's republics".
 Russian imperial nationalism and Orthodox fundamentalism shaped the official ideology of these breakaway states, and they announced plans for a new Novorossiya, to incorporate all of eastern and southern Ukraine.
 The far-right Russian Imperial Movement trained and recruited thousands of volunteers to join the separatists through its 'Russian Imperial Legion'.

+Following the Crimea annexation, armed Russian-backed separatists seized towns in the eastern Donbas region of Ukraine, sparking the Donbas War.
+They declared their captured territory to be the Donetsk and Luhansk "people's republics".
+During this unrest, Putin began referring to "Novorossiya" (New Russia), a former Russian imperial territory that covered much of southern Ukraine.
+Russian-backed forces then announced plans for a new Novorossiya, to incorporate all of eastern and southern Ukraine.

+A 2015 survey by the Pew Research Center found that "61 percent of Russians believe parts of neighboring countries really belong to Russia".

 In his 2021 essay "On the Historical Unity of Russians and Ukrainians", Putin referred to Russians, Ukrainians and Belarusians as "one people" making up a triune Russian nation.
 He maintained that large parts of Ukraine are historical Russian lands and claimed there is "no historical basis" for the "idea of Ukrainian people as a nation separate from the Russians".
 Björn Alexander Düben, professor of international affairs, writes that Putin is "embracing a neo-imperialist account that exalts Russia's centuries-long repressive rule over Ukraine, while simultaneously presenting Russia as a victim".

+On 21 February 2022, the Kremlin recognized the Russian-controlled territories of Ukraine as independent states—the Donetsk and Luhansk "people's republics"—as well as their irredentist claims to the wider Donbas region of Ukraine.
+The following day, Russia announced that it was sending troops into these territories.